The Three-Body Limit Cycle: Universal Form for General Regulators: Introduction

 where $\psi$ is a spinless particle field, $m$ is the particle mass, and $C_0(\Lambda)$ and $D_0(\Lambda)$ are the two- and three-body low-energy constants (LECs), respectively.
 Their running with the regulator scale $\Lambda$, known as the renormalization relation, is determined by two physical observables: the two-body scattering length and the three-body parameter.
 In the unitarity limit, where the two-body scattering length diverges, there is no dimensionful parameter in the two-body system at LO and $C_0(\Lambda)$ has a universal dependence on $\Lambda$, $mC_0(\Lambda)\propto \Lambda^{-1}$, corresponding to a nontrivial RG fixed point~\cite{Weinberg:1991um}.
 Denoting the dimensionful three-body parameter by $\Lambda_\ast$, dimensional analysis requires $mD_0(\Lambda_\ast, \Lambda)\propto \Lambda^{-4}$, with the dimensionless ratio

 a function of $\Lambda/\Lambda_\ast$.

 The expression for $H_0(\Lambda/\Lambda_\ast)$ can depend on the specific choice of regulator.
 With certain local regulators, it can even be multi-valued, corresponding to multiple branches of the limit cycle~\cite{Beane:2000wh, Bawin:2003dm, Kirscher:2015yda}.
-In this work, we restrict our analysis to separable (and thus nonlocal) regulators, which yield a unique and well-defined branch.
+In this work, we restrict our analysis to separable (and thus nonlocal) regulators, which yield a unique and well-defined branch, and are widely employed in few- and many-body calculations.
 It has been shown that for a sharp momentum cutoff $H_0$ has the analytical form~\cite{Bedaque:1998kg, Bedaque:1998km, Braaten:2011sz, Chen:2025rti}